Home Pest Library Ants Odorous House Ants

 The coconut smell that makes them unmistakable

 The most important structural feature is the waist.
-Odorous house ants have a single petiole node (one-segment waist) that is hidden under the abdomen, so from above the ant appears to have no visible waist constriction at all.
-The thorax profile in side view is evenly rounded with no humps or notches.
-Antennae have 12 segments with no club at the tip.
-Under magnification, the abdomen tip shows no golden fringe.
+Odorous house ants have a single petiole node (one-segment waist) that is hidden under the rear section, so from above the ant appears to have no visible waist constriction at all.
+The midsection profile in side view is evenly rounded with no humps or notches.
+Antennae have 12 segments with no club at the tip. odorous house ant identification and biology reference data confirms the hidden single-node waist as the primary structural separator from pavement ants and little black ants in the same size range.

 The fastest field identification requires no tools at all.
 Crush a worker between your fingers.
 The rotten coconut smell, sometimes described as overripe banana, blue cheese, or fruity fermentation, confirms the species immediately.
 No other common ant in Collin County produces this odor.